It is a powerful sedative that acts as a central nervous system depressant. It is significantly more potent than other common sedatives like Valium.

 Other benzodiazepines and non-benzodiazepines (anxiolytic or hypnotic) such as zolpidem and zopiclone (as well as cyclopyrrolones, imidazopyridines, and pyrazolopyrimidines) are also found in large numbers of drug-suspect drivers.

-Many drivers have blood levels that far exceed the therapeutic dose range, suggesting a high degree of abuse potential for benzodiazepines and similar medications.
+Many drivers have blood levels far exceeding the therapeutic dose range, suggesting a high degree of abuse potential for benzodiazepines and similar medications.

 Of course, there is also the potential for physical dependence and addiction.
-If an individual continues to use this medication over time, they may either dispose of it when they are no longer taking it or engage in risky behavior in seeking it.
-In this situation, they should seek professional help to get out of it.
+If an individual continues to use this medication over time, they may dispose of it when they are no longer taking it or engage in risky behavior in seeking it.
+They should seek professional help to get out of it this situation.

-There is also the possibility of overdose, which could include symptoms such as decreased heart rate, severe sedation, loss of consciousness, and respiratory suppression that could lead to death.
+There is also the possibility of overdose, which could include decreased heart rate, severe sedation, loss of consciousness, and respiratory suppression that could lead to death.

-In studies carried out in Sweden, rohypnol was the second most used drug in suicides, being found in around 16% of cases.
-In a retrospective Swedish study of 1,587 deaths, benzodiazepines were found in 159 cases.
+In studies carried out in Sweden, Rohypnol was the second most used drug in suicides, in around 16% of cases.
+In a retrospective Swedish study of 1,587 deaths, benzodiazepines were found in 159 patients.

-In suicides when benzodiazepines were implicated, the benzodiazepines rohypnol and nitrazepam were occurring at significantly higher concentrations, compared to natural deaths.
+In suicides when benzodiazepines were implicated, the benzodiazepines Rohypnol and nitrazepam occurred at significantly higher concentrations than natural deaths.

 Drug-facilitated sexual assault

-Rohypnol is known to induce anterograde amnesia in sufficient doses; people cannot remember certain events they experienced while under the influence of the drug, complicating investigations.
+Rohypnol is known to induce anterograde amnesia in sufficient doses; people cannot remember specific events they experienced while under the influence of the drug, complicating investigations.

 When used in this way, it is usually introduced into someone’s drink so that sexual assault can take place.
 It can cause drowsiness and sedation to incapacitate an individual for this to happen, and it can also cause amnesia so that the victim does not even remember the assault.

-This effect could be particularly dangerous if rohypnol is used to aid in the commission of a sexual assault; Victims may be unable to clearly recall the assault, the assailant, or the events surrounding the assault.
+This effect could be hazardous if Rohypnol is used to aid in the commission of a sexual assault; Victims may be unable to recall the assault, the assailant, or the events surrounding the assault.

-There are also several other effects of rohypnol that can happen to an individual, including judgment and reaction time, aggression, confusion, and excitability.
+Several other effects of Rohypnol can happen to an individual, including judgment and reaction time, aggression, confusion, and excitability.

-Due to the frequency with which rohypnol was used for this purpose, steps were taken to help prevent it.
+Due to the frequency with which Rohypnol was used, steps were taken to help prevent it.

 One of them was that the pill was reformulated from a white tablet to an oblong green tablet that stains liquids blue as it used to be colorless when placed in beverages.
 Although, generic brands may not have this protection in place.

-While the use of rohypnol in sexual assault has been prominent in the media, as of 2015 it appears to be quite rare, and the use of alcohol and other benzodiazepine drugs in rape appears to be a major but unreported problem.
+While the use of Rohypnol in sexual assault has been prominent in the media, as of 2015, it appears to be quite rare.
+The use of alcohol and other benzodiazepine drugs in rape seems to be a significant unreported problem.

-In the UK, the use of rohypnol and other ‘date rape’ drugs have also been linked to stealing from sedated victims.
+In the UK, Rohypnol and other ‘date rape’ drugs have also been linked to stealing from sedated victims.

 Rohypnol is a Schedule III drug under the 1971 International Convention on Psychotropic Substances.

-In Germany, as of 2016, rohypnol is an Anlage III Betäubungsmittel (controlled substance that can be marketed and prescribed by doctors under specific provisions).
+In Germany, as of 2016, Rohypnol is an Anlage III Betäubungsmittel (a controlled substance that can be marketed and prescribed by doctors under specific provisions).

-In Germany it is available in a special prescription for narcotic drugs such as Rohypnol (English name) in 1 mg presentations and various generic preparations (November 2016).
+In Germany, it is available in a unique prescription for narcotic drugs such as Rohypnol (English name) in 1 mg presentations and various generic preparations (November 2016).

-In Ireland, rohypnol is a Schedule 3 controlled substance with strict restrictions.
-In Mexico, the drug with the name Rohypnol is approved for medical use.
+In Ireland, Rohypnol is a Schedule 3 controlled substance with strict restrictions.
+In Mexico, the drug the name Rohypnol is approved for medical use.

-In Japan, rohypnol is marketed by the Japanese pharmaceutical company Chugai under the English trade name Rohypnol and is indicated for the treatment of insomnia and for pre-anesthetic medication.
+In Japan, Rohypnol is marketed by the Japanese pharmaceutical company Chugai under the English trade name Rohypnol and is indicated for treating insomnia and pre-anesthetic medication.

-In Norway, on January 1, 2003, rohypnol was raised one notch in the controlled drug program, and on August 1, 2004, the manufacturer Roche completely removed the drug under the name Rohypnol from the market.
+In Norway, on January 1, 2003, Rohypnol was raised one notch in the controlled drug program.
+On August 1, 2004, the manufacturer Roche completely removed the drug under the name Rohypnol from the market.

 In South Africa, this drug is classified as a Schedule 6 drug.
 It is available by prescription and is restricted to 1 mg doses.
 Travelers from South Africa to the United States are limited to a 30-day supply.

-In the UK, rohypnol is not licensed for medical use and is a Schedule 3 and Class C controlled drug
+Rohypnol is not licensed for medical use in the UK and is a Schedule 3 and Class C controlled drug.

 In the United States, the drug has not been approved by the Food and Drug Administration and is considered to be an illegal drug; As of 2016, it is Annex IV, Title 21 of the United States Code, paragraph 841 and Title 21 of the United States Code, paragraph 952.

-It establishes penalties for the importation and distribution of up to 20 years in prison and a fine; possession is punishable by three years and a fine.
+It establishes penalties for the importation and distribution of up to 20 years in prison and a fine; possession is punishable by three years.